SergioLaRosa/splitnjoin/README.md

 fsplitter = snj.FileProcessor()

-#Set size of each chunk, for example: 25
+#Set size of each chunk, for example: 25 mb
 p_size = 25

 #File to split and subdir where to save chunks